-(c) Comparison of the development of consumer prices and agricultural producer prices1 production (e.g., milk, beef and veal, pigmeat, common wheat, sugar beet and eggs) shows that consumer prices for these products, whether as such or processed, generally increased by a far greater amount than the agricultural producer prices over the period 1968-1972/73.
+An analysis of the development of producer and consumer prices for certain agricultural products which have an important place in total agricultural production (e.g., milk, beef and veal, pigmeat, common wheat, sugar beet and eggs) shows that consumer prices for these products, whether as such or processed, generally increased by a far greater amount than the agricultural producer prices over the period 1968-1972/73.
 The only exceptions to this rule were beef and veal in France, milk in Italy, sugar in the Netherlands and potatoes in France, the Netherlands and Belgium1.